ProfBird/CS246-CourseMaterials/Labs/Lab1/Example-RequirementsDocumentForTitanPark.md

 **Interviewer:** "In our previous conversation, you mentioned challenges with volunteer recruitment.
 Could you elaborate on the specific difficulties you encounter?"

 **Ms. Davis:** "Certainly.
-Firstly, it's challenging to reach potential volunteers who might be interested in our work.
+First, it's challenging to reach potential volunteers who might be interested in our work.
 We rely heavily on word-of-mouth and local community events, but we need a more consistent and targeted approach.
-Secondly, our current application process is cumbersome.
+Second, our current application process is cumbersome.
 Volunteers have to print out the form, fill it out by hand, and then mail it or bring it to our office.
-This can be a barrier for some people, especially those who are tech-savvy."
+This can be a barrier for some people."

 **Interviewer:** "What specific information do you need to collect from volunteers during the application process?"

 **Ms. Davis:** "We require basic contact information, such as name, phone number, and email address.
 We also ask about their availability and any relevant skills or experience they may have, such as gardening, trail maintenance, or wildlife observation.
-It's crucial for us to understand their interests so we can match them with appropriate projects."
+It's important for us to understand their interests so we can match them with appropriate projects."

 **Interviewer:** "How do you currently communicate volunteer schedules and project updates to volunteers?"